Mark Spicoluk: Boho Beautiful

+Stars+Destruct. podcast

+Spicoluk is currently the co-host of the podcast stars+destruct. with his wife Juliana Spicoluk.
+The podcast has a 4.9 out of 5 rating from over 4000 listeners on Spotify, and has had guests such as Teal Swan, Chris Williamson, actor Adrien Grenier, Ricki Lake, Vandana Shiva, Aubrey Marcus, Mei-Lan, film-maker Kip Anderson, & Shunyamurti.

+Music career

+Spicoluk briefly filled in as a bassist for Sum 41 in 1998, until he was replaced by Jason "Cone" McCaslin in 1999.
 Spicoluk founded and played bass for the band Closet Monster from 1997 until their last show in December 2005, and established the indie punk rock label Underground Operations in 1995.
 In the winter of 2002 Spicoluk began playing bass for Avril Lavigne and helped prepare the launch of her first album "Let Go."
 From 2007 until 2012 he was an A&R Representative, eventually becoming Head of A&R for Universal Music Canada as well as a personal A&R for Gene Simmons at Simmons Records.
 He has production credits on albums by Protest the Hero, Abandon All Ships and many others.
 Most recently Spicoluk has co-founded a new entertainment business service company called Cloud Empire.